revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <blockquote>

 - In python, the variables referenced within a function are global.
-- When a variable is assigned  new value anyplace within the body of a function then it's assumed as local.
+- When a variable is assigned a new value anyplace within the body of a function then it's assumed as local.
-- In a function, if a variable ever assigned  new value then the variable is implicitly local and explicitly it should be declared as global.
+- In a function, if a variable is ever assigned a new value, then the variable is implicitly local and explicitly it should be declared as global.

 </details>

 ---

-77.Tell me how will you create an empty class in python?
+77. How will you create an empty class in python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- If you want to write an empty class in python we can use the pass statement.
-Pass is a special statement in python but it does nothing.
+- If you want to write an empty class in python, we can use the pass statement.
+Pass is a special statement in python, but it does nothing.
 - Pass works as a dummy statement.
 - Regardless, objects of an empty class can also be created.